MOBICON: Conventions

 MOBICON XIII was held May 14-16, 2010, at the Ashbury Hotel & Suites in Mobile.
-Guests included actor and author Gunnar Hansen.
+Guests included actor and author Gunnar Hansen as well as The Wandering Men, including Nathan Ellsworth, R. Brannon Hall, Brannon Hollingsworth, and Davis Riddle.
 The convention was dubbed "Mobicon the 13th" and featured a horror theme.
 Special programming included panels featuring paranormal investigators, horror movie screenings, and a meeting of the USA Horror Club.
 Attendance for the weekend was reported as 692 members.